Most people underestimate gear pumps.

 |---|---|---|---|

-| Low discharge flow | Flow meter shows reduced output | Increased internal clearance due to wear | Measure clearances; overhaul or replace pump |
+| Low discharge flow | Flow meter shows reduced output | Increased internal clearance due to gear, side plate, or casing wear | Measure clearances; inspect wear surfaces; overhaul or replace pump if clearances exceed limit |

-| Pump unable to build pressure | Pressure gauge remains low | Relief valve stuck open or bypassing | Inspect, clean, or reset relief valve |
+| Pump unable to build pressure | Pressure gauge remains low even when pump is running | Relief valve stuck open, internal bypassing, worn gears, or suction starvation | Inspect relief valve; check suction condition; verify internal wear before blaming the motor |

-| Excessive noise | Whining or grinding sound | Suction starvation or cavitation | Improve inlet conditions; increase suction line size |
+| Excessive noise | Whining, grinding, or harsh running sound | Suction starvation, cavitation, high viscosity, or contaminated fluid | Improve inlet conditions; clean strainer; increase suction line size; check fluid temperature and viscosity |

-| Overheating | Casing temperature rises rapidly | Dry running or fluid recirculation at high pressure | Ensure flooded suction; verify bypass routing |
+| Overheating | Casing temperature rises rapidly | Dry running, blocked discharge, continuous relief valve bypass, or fluid recirculation at high pressure | Ensure flooded suction; verify bypass routing; check relief valve setting and discharge restriction |

-| Seal leakage | Visible leakage at shaft seal | Excess pressure or misalignment | Check alignment; confirm relief valve setting |
+| Seal leakage | Visible leakage at shaft seal | Excess pressure, misalignment, dry running, or wrong seal material | Check alignment; confirm relief valve setting; verify seal material and suction condition |

 Suction Conditions: The Most Ignored Factor

 Maintenance teams should treat suction checks as the first diagnostic step.
+Before opening the pump, check suction valve position, strainer condition, tank level, line size, fluid temperature, and air entry points.

 Relief Valves Are Not Optional